HOMEBLOGINQUIRYSEARCH

 Cell mutations continue to accumulate and are copied to descendant cells.

-If one cell finally acquires enough mutations to become cancerous, subsequent cancer cells will derived from that single transformed cell.
+If one cell eventually accumulates enough mutations to become cancerous, subsequent cancer cells will originate from that single transformed cell.
 So, all tumors are clonal, which means that they originate from a single parent cell.

 cc treatment

-The majority of human cancers result from an accumulation of somatic mutations.
-Somatic mutations are not passed on to the next generation.
-An 80-year cancer-free lifespan is an amazing accomplishment.
+Most human cancers result from an accumulation of somatic mutations, which are not passed on to the next generation.
+An 80-year cancer-free lifespan is a fantastic accomplishment.

 It requires as many as 10 million billion body cells to copy themselves correctly in those 80 years.
 It is easy to see how these random errors can occur.
-These changes are acquired during a person's lifetime from exposures to carcinogens and other mutagens, or from random unrepaired errors that occur during routine cell growth and division.
-A clone then arises from that single mutated cell beginning the development of additional cancer cells
+A person acquires these changes during a lifetime from exposure to carcinogens and other mutagens or random, unrepaired errors during routine cell growth and division.
+A clone then arises from that single mutated cell, beginning the development of additional cancer cells.

-Non-functioning cells, non-typical, or atypical cells are cells that appear abnormal under a microscope, but they aren't necessarily cancerous.
-The presence of atypical cells is sometimes referred to as "dysplasia."
+Non-functioning, non-typical, or atypical cells appear abnormal under a microscope but aren't necessarily cancerous.
+"Dysplasia" sometimes refers to the presence of atypical cells.
 Many factors can make normal cells appear atypical, including inflammation and infection.
 Even normal aging can make cells appear abnormal.
-Non-functioning cells, non-typical, or atypical cells can change back to normal cells if the underlying cause is removed or resolved.
+Non-functioning, non-typical, or atypical cells can change to normal if the underlying cause is removed or resolved.
 This can happen spontaneously.
 Or it can be the result of a specific treatment.

 2 - Viral Diseases